-Figure 21: Stylistically similar coins of Kumāragupta and Candragupta, Diamond tamgha
+Fig. 21.
+Stylistically similar coins of Kumāragupta and Candragupta, Diamond tamgha

-In summary, I believe I have shown that the coins of Kumāragupta could not have bridged a 30 plus year gap between the Belted and Object coins, but they very much could have served as precursors to them.
+In summary, I believe this shows that the coins of Kumāragupta could not have bridged a 30 plus year gap between the Belted and Object coins, but they could have served as precursors to them.
 This is strong evidence to support the notion that the Belted and Object coins must be grouped together as the issues of one king, Candragupta III.

-Figure 22: Weights of Candragupta III Archer type Coins, including the newly attributed varieties
+Fig. 22.
+Weights of Candragupta III Archer type coins, including the newly attributed varieties

-Further supporting the grouping of all these coins together are their weights.
+The weights of these coins add further evidence for grouping all of them together.
 Figure 22 shows a scatter diagram of the weights of the 96 coins in the database belonging to these six varieties.
-Note that substantially all the coins in the Belted group weigh between 8.00 and 8.40 gm, which is really too high for Candragupta II but perfectly compatible with the other coins of Candragupta III.
+Note that substantially all the coins in the Belted group weigh between 8.00 and 8.40 grams, which is too high for Candragupta II but compatible with the other coins of Candragupta III.
 They were probably issued earlier in his reign than the Object coins, accounting for their slightly lower weight.

-In addition to the coins in the Belted group, which are all of the Archer type, there are four additional coins in the database, traditionally attributable to Candragupta II, that use the Circle and Diamond tamghas and therefore should be included with the Belted group coins in this reattribution exercise.
+In addition to the coins in the Belted group, which are all of the Archer type, there are four additional coins in the database, traditionally attributed to Candragupta II, that use the Circle and Diamond tamghas and therefore should be included with the Belted group coins in this reattribution exercise.
 These four coins are illustrated in Figure 23.
 Three of these coins are of the Chhatra type and the fourth is of the Horseman type.
-In Kumar's catalogue, it seems that two coins of the Chhatra type: the first coin in Class I Variety C.1 (p.
-255, Private Coll.
-1129, Diamond tamgha, 8.18g) and the second coin in Class II Variety C2 (p.
-258, Baldwins 47-898, Circle tamgha, 8.3g) would also belong to this group.
-Also, in her paper on the Lion-slayer coins of Candragupta II, Raven had published two coins of the Lion-slayer type that bear the Circle tamgha; as these introduce a new type, I illustrate these two coins also in Figure 23.
+In Kumar's catalogue, two coins of the Chhatra type, the first coin in Class I Variety C.1 and the second coin in Class II Variety C2, would also

-&lt;sup>36 I have excluded the Altar variety because, as mentioned earlier, I am not sure they are all issues of Candragupta III.
+&lt;sup>39I have excluded the Altar variety because, as mentioned earlier, I am not sure they are all issues of Candragupta III.
 Stylistic differences in those coins from all the others suggest the possibility that they are Hun issues.
 Including them would not change any of the following analysis, however.